rust-lang/team/docs/toml-schema.md

 discord-name = "#wg-rustup"
 # The name of the team's stream on Zulip.
 zulip-stream = "t-lang"
+# An alias for the team's matrix room.
+matrix-room = "#t-lang:matrix.org"
 # An integer to influence the sort order of team in the teams list.
 # They are sorted in descending order, so very large positive values are
 # first, and very negative values are last.